Cecil County, Maryland: 19th century

+20th and 21st centuries

-From the start, Cecil County's future was shaped by its strategic location between the growing cities of Baltimore, Philadelphia, Washington, D.C., and New York.
+From the start, Cecil County's future was shaped by its strategic location between the growing cities of Baltimore, Philadelphia, Washington, D.C., and New York City.
 In the 20th century, as modern highways arrived its placement along the heavily traveled northeast corridor brought new opportunities and change to the county.
 By June 1941, the final segment of the Philadelphia Road, the new dual highway designated as Route 40 was completed across the center of Cecil County.
-In 1943, the dual highway was dedicated as the Pulaski Highway, to honor the Polish patriot and friend of Revolutionary American, according to the Baltimore Sun.
+In 1943, the dual highway was dedicated as the Pulaski Highway, to honor the Polish patriot and friend of Revolutionary American, according to The Baltimore Sun.
 Soon new motels, restaurants, and gas stations started sprouting up along what was once rural fields and woods.

-On Nov.
-14, 1963, President John F. Kennedy visited Cecil County to formally open and dedicate the Northeastern Expressway (I-95).
-Motorists were relieved to be "on the clear new road" one editor noted in the Baltimore Sun.
+On November 14, 1963, President John F. Kennedy visited Cecil County to formally open and dedicate the Northeastern Expressway (I-95).
+Motorists were relieved to be "on the clear new road" one editor noted in The Baltimore Sun.
 After President Kennedy was assassinated in Dallas, I-95 was rededicated as the John F. Kennedy Memorial Highway.
 As traffic started zipping along the superhighway, without one light halting the fast trip, a corridor that would yield major dividends to the county had opened.
 It spurred business growth along the route, as commercial, industrial, and residential development clustered near the interchanges in the decades ahead.

 In 2013, the county became a Second Amendment sanctuary.

 Cecil County has a number of properties on the National Register of Historic Places.

 Politics, government and law

 In the early post-Civil War period, Cecil County, having been generally pro-secession, leaned strongly towards the Democratic Party.
 It was carried by the Democratic Party nominee in every Presidential election between 1868 and 1920 except that of 1896 when the Northeast was vigorously opposed to William Jennings Bryan’s “free silver” policy.
 Since Dwight Eisenhower carried the county in 1952, Cecil County has become a solidly Republican county.
 The last Democrat to carry the county was Jimmy Carter in 1976.

 Prior to December 3, 2012, Cecil County was governed by county commissioners, the traditional form of county government in Maryland.
-On that date, Cecil County began governance under a new charter approved via voter referendum in November 2010, which authorized an elected County Executive and a five-member County Council, which separates the legislative and executive functions of local government (unlike the old "board of commissioner" system).
-Cecil County thus joined most of the other larger, increasingly urban and complex county governments in central Maryland with county executive-county council forms (such as Baltimore, Harford, Anne Arundel, Howard, Prince George's, and Montgomery counties).
-Elected on November 3, 2020, Danielle Hornberger (R) is the current County Executive.
+On that date, Cecil County began governance under a new charter approved via voter referendum in November 2010, which authorized an elected county executive and a five-member County Council, which separates the legislative and executive functions of local government (unlike the old "board of commissioner" system).
+Cecil County thus joined most of the other larger, increasingly urban and complex county governments in central Maryland with county executive-county council forms, such as Baltimore, Harford, Anne Arundel, Howard, Prince George's, and Montgomery counties.
+Elected on November 5, 2024, Adam Streight (R) is the current County Executive.

 In addition, Cecil County is an area that has some home rule in its towns, in places such as Perryville and North East, who have town governments, and hence have minimal county reliance.